MarkKozel/Comp142-EText/Comp142_EText/EText/Foundations/Pioneers/Turing.md

 },
 {
   Concept:'Maintaining State',
-  Details:'The state machine is the heart of Turing\'s theory, allowing computer to execute based on changing inputs and internal events'
+  Details:'The state machine is the heart of Turings theory, allowing computer to execute based on changing inputs and internal events'
 },
 {
   Concept:'The Turing Machine',